CLARIAH/wp3-demos/README.md

 ![Analiticcl demo](analiticcl.gif)

 ## Play

+If you want to play all demos sequentially, then [click here](demo.gif) for a combined demo video (big animated gif).

 Rather than look at pre-rendered gifs, you can play these directly in your terminal if you have [asciinema](https://asciineme.org) installed.
 This typically